testflows/TestFlows-WebSite/source/handbook/index.md

-Through its flexibility, **{% testflows %}** helps to avoid test tool fragmentation where each project in a company eventually starts to use their own test framework and nobody knows how to run tests written by other groups and reporting accross groups become inconsistent and difficult to follow.
+Through its flexibility, **{% testflows %}** helps to avoid test tool fragmentation where each project in a company eventually starts to use their own test framework and nobody knows how to run tests written by other groups and reporting across groups becomes inconsistent and difficult to follow.

 <div class="heading-h2">Self-documenting tests</div>